Mykola-CI/forward-stock-plan/README.md

 2.7.
 Make Changes Locally and stage and Push them to your remote repository as needed.

+2.8 Don't forget to include your creds.json file to .gitignore so as to avoid pushing it to the public resource lik GitHub

 3. __Install Python Libraries__

 Install the necessary Python libraries using pip or pip3.
 You will need the google-auth and gspread libraries.
 You can install them using the following command in your Python environment: